Open-Data-Product-Initiative/odpv-v1.0/source/includes/_relationships.md

 # ODPV Relationships

+ODPV defines the names and meanings of relationship types.
+ODPG defines how those relationship types are used in graph structures.
+In other words, ODPV defines the vocabulary.
+ODPG defines the graph model.

 ODPV Relationships defines the terms used to connect data products, catalogs, use cases, objectives, KPIs, signals, governance objects, and related portfolio items.

 These terms describe how objects support, require, measure, govern, depend on, replace, or relate to each other.
 They turn separate vocabulary terms into a connected model that AI tools, catalogs, graph systems, and portfolio applications can understand.